DoD-Platform-One/bbtoc/process/Package Maintenance Tracks.md

 - Included in the release notes of every release until the track change is complete
 - Included in the Helm Upgrade Notes until the track change is complete

+This notification should include:
+- The package name
+- The date of the move
+- The track the package is moving to
+- The reason for the move
+- The impact of the move
+- The new CODEOWNERS (if applicable)
+- A request for volunteers to become CODEOWNERS (if applicable)
+- A link to the migration document (if applicable)
+	- This document should include:
+		- The new deployment strategy
+		- The new support strategy
+		- How to keep your deployment up to date (renovate, etc.)

 Example Track Change Notices:

 ```md